parse-community/Parse-SDK-iOS-OSX/CONTRIBUTING.md

 ```
 Check the Rakefile and the circleci config for more information

-#### 5. Make sure your code lints.
+#### 5. Make sure your code follows the [style guide](#style-guide)

 ## Bugs
-Although we try to keep developing on the Parse Platform easy, you still may run into some issues.
+Although we try to keep developing with the Parse Platform easy, you still may run into some issues.
 General questions should be asked on our [community forum](community-forum), technical questions should be asked on [Stack Overflow][stack-overflow], and for everything else we use GitHub issues.

 ### Known Issues
 We use GitHub issues to track public bugs.
 We keep a close eye on this and try to make it clear when a fix is in progress.
 Before filing a new issue, check existing issues for the same problem.